RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Disposal is the only phase concerned with the sanitization of media or destruction of data.
 All the other options are also SDLC phases, however, **crypto-shredding is much more likely to be used in the disposal phase.**

-### Question # 17 - Where are business requirements most likely to be mapped to software construction?
+### [important] Question # 17 - Where are business requirements most likely to be mapped to software construction?
 A. Define.
 B. Design.
 C. Test.
 D. Secure Operations.
 Answer: B.

-Design is the correct answer, as this is where the requirements gathered during the Define phase are mapped to system designs.
+Design is the correct answer, as **this is where the requirements gathered during the Define phase are mapped to system designs**.
 All the other options are SDLC phases where requirements are not mapped to software construction.

 ### Question # 18 - [important] All of the following are usually nonfunctional requirements except _______________.